Gardens, (Green) Squares, and Parks in Paris

 A terraced garden filled with shaded plants and dense undergrowth, the Square Roger-Stéphane is located on a cul-de-sac that attracts very few visitors.
 The only sounds heard in this small green space are the birdcalls and the gushing water from a nearby waterfall and pool.

 The garden was originally part of an abbey that was destroyed in 1906.
-It is dedicated to Madame Récamier, a French socialite who lead literary and political circles of the 19th century and retired here during her final days.
+It is dedicated to Madame Récamier, a French socialite who led literary and political circles of the 19th century and retired here during her final days.

 Address: 7 Rue Juliette Récamier